gaol/LLM-Playground/README.md

 # LLM-Playground
-It is a playground to interference with LLM providers
+It is a playground to infer with LLM providers